The whole idea of marketing, whether online or offline, is to create brand awareness and generate more revenue.

 All of your offline and online materials should encompass the same components.
 The logo, message, colors, and graphics should be replicated through all of your marketing strategies.

 If your target audience has come in contact with your brand offline, they should be able to recognize the brand online as well.

-For example, it wouldn’t make much sense to use a different color schemes for your online marketing than you have your offline.
+For example, it wouldn’t make much sense to use a different color scheme for your online marketing then you have your offline.

 Make your brand recognizable across all mediums from a first glance.

 Promote Your Website

 Whether you’re mailing out postcards and offers or passing out brochures and catalogs, all of your offline material should promote your website.
 And by everything, I mean everything.

 Consider creating some “teasers” on your offline material so your target audience will have the incentive to visit your website.
 Make the journey fun and intriguing.
 One way of doing this is through QR codes (here’s a free online QR code generator you can use for promoting your website).

 You’ve gone to the trouble to establish and keep up your website, so utilize it!

 The keywords you’re employing for your offline marketing strategies should also be utilized for your online strategies.